 Categories of mail that carry sensitive data

-- Personal documents: This includes any papers with your social security number, birth date, or driver’s license number.
+Personal documents: This includes any papers with your social security number (SSN), birth date, or driver’s license number.
 It also includes information relating to employment or the IRS, or taxes.

-- Financial documents: Bank statements, letters of offer, or any other official financial correspondence from banks, credit unions and other lending facilities.
-This includes store cards, new check books, and invoices.
+Financial documents: Bank statements, letters of offer, or any other official financial correspondence from banks, credit unions and other lending facilities.
+This includes store cards, new checkbooks, credit card statements, and invoices.

-- Junk documents: Companies can purchase your personal contact details from marketing databases and may include this information in solicitation attempts.
-Common examples include insurance offers, mail order services,f and credit card pre-approvals.
+Junk documents: Companies can purchase your personal contact details from marketing databases and may include this information in solicitation attempts.
+Common examples include insurance offers, mail order services, and credit card pre-approvals.

-- Business documents: Any paperwork that comes to your home address that relates to business dealings.
-Particularly important if you work from home, work as a contractor or have a mobile business.
+Business documents: Any paperwork that comes to your home address that relates to business dealings.
+Particularly important if you own a small business using your home as your mailing address, work from home, work as a contractor, or have a mobile business.

 How identity theft happens through the mail